kivy/kivy/CONTACT.md

 when you get a response.

 You might like to check our issue trackers out on GitHub.
 There is the main [Kivy issue tracker](https://github.com/kivy/kivy/issues), and one for each Kivy subproject.
-Feel free to check if others have had the same problem as you, but please don't submit an issue until it is confirmed as very likely to be a bug in Kivy.
-Ask us for help at one of the above forums before submitting an issue.
+Feel free to check if others have had the same problem as you, but please don't submit a bug report until it is confirmed as very likely to be a bug in Kivy.
+(New feature requests are welcome.)
+Please ask us for help at one of the above forums about what to check and what information to include before submitting an issue.

 There are also independent communities on [StackOverflow](https://stackoverflow.com/questions/tagged/kivy) and